(Please note that not all courses are taught each semester. Please connect with your advisor or check MaineStreet for the most recent course schedule)

 MPH 525 American Health System

-Introduces students to the organization, financing, and management of the American healthcare and public health systems, and the dynamic changes that are affecting health organizations as a result of market-based and policy forces.
+American Health System introduces students to the organization, financing, and management of the American healthcare and public health systems, and the dynamic changes that are affecting health organizations as a result of market-based and policy forces.
 Students develop an understanding of: (1) the key components of healthcare and public health, (2) how organizations and systems are financed, regulated, and managed in a dynamic market and policy environment, (3) the changing role of population health and public health systems, and (4) the efficiency, effectiveness and equity of health services.
+Cr 3.

 MPH 565 Social and Behavioral Health

-Students read and discuss the evolution of prevailing leadership theories, human and organizational relationships, processes and dynamics in public health and health care systems, and evidence-based management and leadership methods.
+Students read and discuss the evolution of prevailing leadership theories, processes and dynamics in public health and health care systems, and evidence-based management and leadership methods.
 In addition to team development experience, students will begin or expand their exploration of personal values and professional development plans, and practice receptive and expressive communication skills.
+Cr 3.

 MPH 630 Health Planning and Marketing

 Students gain familiarity with and practice applying the principles and concepts of systems thinking, planning and marketing, in the context of public health, health care delivery and health-related policy, practice and management.
 Students will explore the multi-disciplinary theories, metrics of planning and marketing methods, as well as the unique dimensions of health-related matters that influence their use in this field.
 Cr 3.